 Visit our LinkedIn page at www.linkedin.com/company/serious-fraud-office to connect with us.

-At the SFO, we recognise that diversity and inclusion is important to our business.
-We value the unique perspectives of our employees which allows us to continue to create a supportive environment that meets the needs of our people, our business and the communities where we work.
+At the SFO, we are a close knit, motivated team with a strong workplace culture.
+We recognise that diversity and inclusion is important to our work.
+We value the unique abilities and perspectives of our employees which allows us to continue to create a supportive environment that meets the needs of our people, our business, and the communities where we work.

-Applicants must be legally entitled to work in New Zealand and be able to obtain and maintain the required level of NZ Government security clearance for the position applied for.
-Applicants who do not meet these requirements will not be considered.
+To be considered for this role you must be legally entitled to work in New Zealand, currently reside in New Zealand, and be able to obtain and maintain the required level of NZ Government security clearance for this position.
+Applicants who do not meet these requirements cannot be considered.